nikslab/blockchain-rds/README.md

 ### validator.php
 Checks integrity of database.
 Returns *0* (check failed) or *1* (check passed).
-You want to run this often.
-This is a bit of security risk in that the source code of this script is manipulated to return *1* when a check is failing.
-I mean, a hacker could replace this script with:
+You can run this at audit time or even regularly.
+There is a bit of security risk that the source code of this script is manipulated to return *1* when a check is failing.
+A hacker could replace this script with:

 ```php
 #!/usr/bin/php